callmekohei/CsvHelperfs/README.md

 ### A.Read csv

-1. open `CsvHelper.fs` at main code
+1. `open CsvHelperfs` at main code
 1. customize `CsvRead0.csv` and `input.jsonc` (see Sample folder)
 1. write code at main code - like blow...